High-antioxidant foods like tea, coffee and fruit have been linked to many health benefits.

 Currently, no studies have directly examined whether consuming dairy with high-antioxidant foods affects the health benefits, such as reducing the risk of dementia or heart disease.

 At the moment, the evidence is too conflicting to know for sure whether milk blocks a few antioxidants or whether it inhibits the health benefits of antioxidant foods.
+So far, there is not enough evidence to support this theory.

-Summary: Although research shows that milk may block some of the antioxidants in foods, it probably does not inhibit all antioxidants.
+Although research shows that milk may block some of the antioxidants in foods, it probably does not inhibit all antioxidants.
 Currently, there is no evidence that it reduces the overall health benefits.

 The best answer is to keep doing what you’re already doing.